Karma Karnak, Luxor, Egypt - Karma Club

 Valley Of The Queens

 Where the wives of pharaohs were buried in ancient times.
 It was known then as Ta-Set-Neferu, meaning “the place of beauty”.
-Ancient Egyptian civilization believed in an afterlife, and if all procedures were followed then the ones who deserved would enjoy eternal life.
-They believed that their belongings were to be necessary to enjoy the afterlife, so pharaohs and queens were buried with their treasures, clothing and basic necessities such as food and drinks.
-Keeping their treasures and belongings safe was very important, so as they planned the burial site of the Valley of the Queen, a lot of thought was put into perspective as to how to build the burial site in a discrete manner as to protect it from thieves, therefore, keeping the mummies and their belongings intact once they woke to the eternal life.
+Ancient Egyptian civilization believed in an afterlife, and if all procedures were followed, then the ones who deserved it would enjoy eternal life.
+They believed that their belongings were necessary to enjoy the afterlife, so pharaohs and queens were buried with their treasures, clothing, and necessities such as food and drinks.
+Keeping their treasures and belongings safe was very important, so as they planned the burial site of the Valley of the Queen, a lot of thought was put into perspective as to how to build the burial site discreetly, as to protect it from thieves, therefore, keeping the mummies and their belongings intact once they woke to the eternal life.

 Valley Of The Kings